Updated May 2023

 Many people think 2D animators only work in film or television.
 But there are definitely other career paths you can pursue with quality training and a strong portfolio.

-In this post, we'll walk you through 3 popular 2D animation careers, with a spotlight on Ottawa employers and job opportunities.
+In this post, we'll walk you through three popular 2D animation careers.

 What kinds of opportunities are available for talented, ambitious 2D animators?
 Let's take a look.

 2D animation careers in film and television

 We'll start with the most obvious career path.

 Just starting out as a 2D animator for film and television, you can expect to work under an animation director, key animator, or senior 2D animator.

 In many cases, you'll be following a brief and working with an established set of characters.
 But as you gain experience and skill, there will be opportunities to suggest storylines and design your own characters.